wederstrandtd/wederstrandt-data-science-portfolio/Predictive_Analytics/README.md

 - Execute notebook cells in order.
 - Keep dependency versions stable when comparing results across runs.
 - Use supplemental notes to capture assumptions and experiment context.

+## Reviewer Checklist
+- Baseline vs candidate models are clearly separated.
+- Metrics align with the problem type.
+- Trade-offs are discussed, not only scores reported.